AshCoolman/tc39-proposal-Reduce-with-default-parameters/README.md

 ## Intro

-The behavior of the reduce callback could respect the existence of default parameters.
+The behavior of the reduce callback does not really need to change if an initial value is not provided - especially as we have default parameters.

+In a nutshell this suggests removing some API functionality; especially considering the default parameter syntax.

 ## Background